nix-community/todomvc-nix/README.md

 ### **Build**
 [[Back to the Table of Contents] ↑](#structure)

-Buildin package in Nix Flakes is simply by running the following code:
+Building package in Nix Flakes is simply by running the following code:

 ```
 nix build .#todomvc.nix.haskellBackend